xibosignage/xibo-manual/source/en/layouts_regions.md

 Alternatively Share options can be accessed from the context menu at the bottom of the viewer!
 {/tip}

-Remove Regions by highlighting the Region to delete in the viewer or timeline and cliick the bin icon. **Please note: This action cannot be undone!**
+Remove Regions by highlighting the Region to delete in the viewer or timeline and click the bin icon. **Please note: This action cannot be undone!**

 Exit the editor and return to the Layout View by using the back arrow in the top left of the viewer.